isomerpages/nlb-biblioasia/_oct-2010/Remembering Dr Goh Keng Swee (1918–2010).md

 #### _Kwa Chong Guan_&nbsp;from the S. Rajaratnam School of International Studies remembers the legacy, contributions, and impact of Dr Goh Keng Swee.

 <img style="width:80%;" src="/images/Vol%206%20Issue%203/Goh%20Keng%20Swee/Radio%20Singapore%20Forum1.jpg">
- <div style="background-color: white;">Dr Goh and Mr Lin You Eng touring the fire-ravaged Kampong Tiong Bahru area immediately after the disaster in 1961. <i>The Straits Times/The New Paper © Singapore Press Holdings Ltd. Reprinted with permission.</i></div>
+ <div style="background-color: white;">Then Prime Minister Lee Kuan Yew with Dr Goh and members of the opposition parties taking part in a radio Singapore forum on merger referendum, 1962.<i>The Straits Times/The New Paper © Singapore Press Holdings Ltd. Reprinted with permission.</i></div>

 Prime Minister Lee Hsien Loong declared in his eulogy at the state funeral for Dr Goh Keng Swee that “Dr Goh was one of our nation’s founding fathers.… A whole generation of Singaporeans has grown up enjoying the fruits of growth and prosperity, because one of our ablest sons decided to fight for Singapore’s independence, progress and future.”
 How do we remember a founding father of a nation?
 Dr Goh Keng Swee left a lasting impression on everyone he encountered.
 But more importantly, he changed the lives of many who worked alongside him and in his public career initiated policies that have fundamentally shaped the destiny of Singapore.